Mark McFadden: World Awards

 McFadden has won a number of prestigious journalism awards at regional, national and international levels.
 In April 2011, he picked up two top prizes at the New York Festival's World Film & Television Awards.
 He won the World Gold Medal for journalism in recognition of his coverage of Lord Saville's inquiry into the Bloody Sunday shootings, and he scooped the World Silver Medal for his 2010 UTV documentary 'Insight: Bloody Justice' which examined Bloody Sunday and the Saville Inquiry.

 'Bloody Justice' was also winner of the News & Current Affairs Programme of the Year prize at the 2011 Institute of Public Relations media awards.
 The Chairman of the Judges at the IPR Awards said: "I thought I knew all about Bloody Sunday until I watched 'Bloody Justice'.
 The sequence re-enacting the individual killings was gripping, evocative and startling.
 Each part of the current affairs machine purred powerfully through this splendid offering."

 McFadden has since become a jury member for the World Film and TV Awards.

+He retired from ITV and UTV in April 2024, marking the end of a 36 year career in the media.